HCS Score

 At the protocol level, Dogecoin is completely free from Riba.
 This is a clear pass.

-Gharar is about excessive uncertainty — and Dogecoin has more of it than almost any other major cryptocurrency.
+Gharar is about excessive uncertainty and Dogecoin has more of it than almost any other major cryptocurrency.

 DOGE prices are routinely and dramatically influenced by social media trends, internet hype, celebrity endorsements, viral events, and community sentiment.
 A single tweet from Elon Musk has historically moved the price by double digits within hours.

-This is where Dogecoin's halal assessment gets most complicated — and where Muslim investors need to be most honest with themselves.
+This is where Dogecoin's halal assessment gets most complicated and where Muslim investors need to be most honest with themselves.

 A very large portion of DOGE market activity is driven by short-term speculation, hype cycles, viral trends, fear of missing out, and rapid price expectations.
 Many people who buy Dogecoin are not buying it to use it for payments or tipping.
-They're buying it hoping the price will go up because someone famous said something positive about it.
+They are buying it hoping the price will go up because someone famous said something positive about it.

-That behavior — putting money into an asset primarily because you think social media will drive the price up — closely resembles gambling-like speculation.
-The underlying asset might be technically halal, but the intention and behavior of many of its investors is not.
+That behavior, putting money into an asset primarily because you think social media will drive the price up, closely resembles gambling-like speculation.
+The underlying asset might be technically halal but the intention and behavior of many of its investors is not.

 This is a genuine Maysir concern.
-And unlike Bitcoin's speculative trading — which exists alongside a strong fundamental use case — Dogecoin's speculative activity is much more central to why most people own it.
+And unlike Bitcoin's speculative trading which exists alongside a strong fundamental use case, Dogecoin's speculative activity is much more central to why most people own it.

 Dogecoin is scored across 7 Shariah principles with a total of 100 points.

-Overall Classification: Halal With Concerns
+Overall HCS Score: 67 out of 100 — Halal With Concerns

-No other top-10 crypto asset is as heavily influenced by a single individual's social media activity as Dogecoin.
+No other top-ten crypto asset is as heavily influenced by a single individual's social media activity as Dogecoin.
 Elon Musk has moved the DOGE price dramatically on multiple occasions with nothing more than a tweet or a mention during a public appearance.

 From an Islamic finance perspective, this is a significant concern.
 When an asset's value is heavily dependent on the words of one celebrity rather than on fundamental utility or adoption, the investment takes on characteristics that are uncomfortably close to pure speculation.

-Muslim investors should ask themselves seriously — am I investing in a technology, or am I betting on what Elon Musk might say next?
+Muslim investors should ask themselves seriously.
+Am I investing in a technology or am I betting on what Elon Musk might say next?

-This is a technical point worth understanding.
+This is a technical point worth understanding clearly.

-Before investing in Dogecoin, ask yourself with complete honesty:
+Before investing in Dogecoin, ask yourself with complete honesty.

 Am I buying DOGE because I understand and believe in its utility as a payment currency?
 Or am I buying it because I think social media will push the price up?
-Is my investment strategy based on research and fundamentals — or on hype and FOMO?
+Is my investment strategy based on research and fundamentals or on hype and FOMO?
 Am I treating this as an investment or as a speculation?
 Do I understand the risks of an asset whose price is heavily influenced by celebrity tweets and meme culture?
 Does Dogecoin genuinely fit into a Sharia-conscious investment strategy?

 The protocol itself passes the Sharia red-line screening.
 It functions as a decentralized digital currency, does not contain built-in interest mechanisms, and provides basic payment utility.